About Note Takers

 - Do arrange for note taking assistance at the beginning of the semester.

-- Do obtain a copy card for each of your note takers (or for the professor or TA that makes the copies)from the disability services office, unless you have arranged to have notes emailed to you.
+- Do obtain a copy card for each of your note takers (or for the professor or TA that makes the copies)from the Disability Resources and Services Office, unless you have arranged to have notes emailed to you.

 - Do review course notes after each class and ask your note taker for clarification if you are unclear about the content of the notes.